Where history lives

 Although small, Holy Island is perfect for a day out with plenty to see and do.
 I love the picturesque views while strolling around, including some unique storage sheds built from old boats and the dramatic coastline.
 When you’re ready for lunch, drop into Pilgrims, a family-run coffee roasters and café in a repurposed shipping container.

-"Holy Island is a must for all history lovers and remains a place of pilgrimage today – I hope you can make your way here soon!"
+"Holy Island is a must for all history lovers and remains a place of pilgrimage today – I’d recommend a visit, when the tide allows"

 Walk in Roman footsteps